lopudesigns/wetime/README.md

 // Date/time formatting style.
 // E.g. 'twitter', 'time', or an object.
-// See `javascript-time-ago` docs for more info. timeStyle,
+// See `wetimejs` docs for more info. timeStyle,

 // Whether HTML `tooltip` attribute should be set